videojs/videojs-youtube/README.md

 ## Now fully support VideoJS 4.3.0!

 # Video.js - YouTube Source Support
 Allows you to use YouTube URL as source with [Video.js](https://github.com/zencoder/video-js/).
+It also let the user change the video quality just like YouTube would.

 ## How does it work?
 Including the script vjs.youtube.js will add the YouTube as a tech.
 You just have to add it to your techOrder option.
 Then, you add the option src with your YouTube URL.